-4 May 2010, I arrived in a region and country I was barely aware of, this was my introduction to a career in the port and container terminal industry.
+4 May 2010, I arrived in a region and country I was barely aware of, this was my introduction to a future career in the port and container terminal industry.

 It’s not lost on me that those guys may still be there, working hard and sending money home for their families.
 Many of them had wives and children in their home countries.
-I believe these guys were treated pretty well, and the company is still successfully running doing similar works.
-The director reached out to me via LinkedIn recently and said they are doing well.
+I believe these guys were treated pretty well, and the company is still successfully operating and conducting similar works.